digitaledgeit/js-control-binding/README.md

  - `property` - The model property
  - `mapper` - Methods to map the value between the model and control
  - `event` - The control event(s) to bind to e.g. `validate` or `change`

+## Known Issues

+ - On most observables you cannot set properties to be instances of a class because of the way the properties of objects are set